Daffodils in Raleigh

 February 15, 2025

-Fortunately, the staff at Raleigh parks are not tasked with planting 40,000 daffodil seeds by hand each year.
+Fortunately, the staff at Raleigh parks are not tasked with planting 50,000 daffodil seeds by hand.
 A machine designed in Holland automatically plants the seeds in mere minutes!
 What’s even more incredible is that the park grounds remain in pristine condition even during the seeding process.

 How does this all work?
 A tractor pulls a machine that cuts the ground and lifts up the turf.
 The machine then plants thousands of bulbs into the newly opened ground through a funnel.
 As the tractor pulls the machine forward, it then lowers the grass back over the ground, planting the bulbs firmly and safely beneath the surface.